ctsit/redcapfiller/README.md

 1. Complete support for any text validation types missing currently.
 2. Add support for **repeating events** and **repeating forms**.
+3. Skip randomization fields to allow support for projects with **randomization**.
 3. Allow user specification of non-uniform distributions for categorical fields and non-default distributions for ranged fields.
 4. Allow configuration of inter-record and intra-record date offsets.
 5. Add support for evaluating **Branching Logic**.